HadrienG2/phalanstery/README.md

 ### Events

-Events, in our model, are a 1-N intertask communication primitive which represent an asynchronous process.
+An event, in this library, is a 1-N intertask communication primitive which represents an asynchronous process.
-They are little state machines which, over their lifetime, transition exactly once from a pending state to one of several completion state.
+It is essentially a little state machine which, over its lifetime, transitions once from a pending state to one of several completion state.
 Currently, the following event states are defined:

 - **Pending**: Process is ongoing
 - **Done**: Process completed normally